Restated Bylaws of the

 SECTION 2.
 ELECTION OF OFFICERS

-The officers of the corporation, except those appointed in accordance with the provisions of Section 3 of this Article IX, shall be chosen by the board of directors, and each shall serve a one year term.
-Notwithstanding the foregoing, each shall serve at the pleasure of the board, subject to the rights, if any, of an officer under any contract of employment.
+The officers of the corporation shall be chosen by the board of directors, and each shall serve a one year term.
+Notwithstanding the foregoing, each officer shall serve at the will and pleasure of the board, subject to the rights, if any, of an officer under any contract of employment.

-Subject to the rights, if any, of an officer under any contract of employment, any officer may be removed, with or without cause, by the board of directors, at any regular or special meeting of the board, or, except in case of an officer chosen by the board of directors, by an officer on whom such power of removal may be conferred by the board of directors.
+Subject to the rights, if any, of an officer under any contract of employment, any officer may be removed, with or without cause, by the board of directors, at any regular or special meeting of the board.

 Any officer may resign at any time by giving written notice to the corporation.
 Any resignation shall take effect at the date of the receipt of that notice or at any later time specified in that notice; and, unless otherwise specified in that notice, the acceptance of the resignation shall not be necessary to make it effective.
 Any resignation is without prejudice to the rights, if any, of the corporation under any contract to which the officer is a party.

-A vacancy in any office because of death, resignation, removal, disqualification, or any other cause shall be filled only in the manner prescribed in these bylaws for regular appointments to that office.
+A vacancy in any office because of death, resignation, removal, disqualification, or any other cause shall be filled by the Board at a duly called meeting.

 (d) Secretary.
 The secretary shall attend to the following:

 - Membership records.
-The secretary shall keep, or cause to be kept, at the principal executive office, as determined by resolution of the board of directors, a record of the corporation’s members, showing the names of all members, their addresses, and the class of membership held by each.
+The Secretary shall keep, or cause to be kept as determined by resolution of the board of directors, a record of the corporation’s members, showing the names of all members and their contact information.
+Such records may be kept or stored electronically.

 - Books of account.
-The treasurer shall keep and maintain, or cause to be kept and maintained, adequate and correct books and records of accounts of the properties and business transactions of the corporation, including accounts of its assets, liabilities, receipts, disbursements, gains, losses, capital, retained earnings, and other matters customarily included in financial statements.
+The Treasurer shall keep and maintain, or cause to be kept and maintained, adequate and correct books and records of accounts of the properties and business transactions of the corporation, including accounts of its assets, liabilities, receipts, disbursements, gains, losses, capital, retained earnings, and other matters customarily included in financial statements.
 The books of account shall be open to inspection by any director at all reasonable times.
 The treasurer shall submit an annual financial report to the members and the board of directors at the annual meetings of the members and of the board of directors.
+Such records may be kept or stored electronically.

 INDEMNIFICATION OF DIRECTORS, OFFICERS, EMPLOYEES, AND OTHER